About Genomics England

 Genomics England will manage contracts for specialist UK-based companies, universities and hospitals to supply services on sequencing, data linkage and analysis.
 It will also strictly manage secure storage of personal data in accordance with existing NHS rules designed to securely protect patient information.

-Genomics England is funded by the Department of Health in the medium term, and any surplus will be invested back into improving health.
+Genomics England is funded by the Department of Health & Social Care in the medium term, and any surplus will be invested back into improving health.
 It is chaired by Sir John Chisholm, former chair of the Medical Research Council.

 Sir John said: